-5. Officials' Oath - In the opening ceremonies, two officials (one female, one male) from the host District will read the Officials' Oath on behalf of all the officials.
+4. Officials' Oath - In the opening ceremonies, two officials (one female, one male) from the host District will read the Officials' Oath on behalf of all the officials.
 Permanent printed scrolls are to be presented to the officials designated to read the oath.

-"In the name of all Saskatchewan officials, I pledge that we will take part in these Saskatchewan Games in the true spirit of integrity and fair play, understanding and interpreting the rules with complete impartiality for the glory of sport and the honour of good sport conduct."
+"In the name of all Saskatchewan officials, I pledge that we will take part in these Saskatchewan Games in the true spirit of sportsmanship, understanding and interpreting the rules with complete impartiality for the glory of sport and the honour of fair play."